 Your best bet is to use a vacuum to clean pellet grill.
 You may use a common household vacuum; however, it may not be perfect for properly removing the ash build-up.

-Let’s find out how to clean pellet grill.
+Discover the proper way to clean a pellet grill.
 Make sure to not clean pellet grill right after use as it can be extremely dangerous.

 1. Remove all parts and locate the fire pot